normangalt/Cosmetics-Check/README.md

 <!-- CONTACT -->
 ## Feel free to contact

 We are open to improvements in our project.
-If you have any ideas or are ready to help, contact us!
+If you have any ideas or you are ready to help, contact us!

 Your Name - [@twitter_handle](https://twitter.com/twitter_handle) - email